trike33/SRT-Cheatsheet/Automated methodology.md

 *Unauthenticated testing*

-XSS -> find a tool capable of mass scanning
+XSS -> Dalfox, a bit slow but effective

 SQLI -> find a tool capable of mass scanning